 Home Renovation – Victorian

 The new owners of this San Francisco Victorian wanted a home renovation where three existing rooms, the kitchen, butler’s pantry and breakfast rooms would be combined into a space for both cooking and casual entertaining.
-Typical of Victorian construction, these rooms were sequestered to the back of the residence and separate from the other public rooms in the home.
+Typical of Victorian construction, these rooms were originally sequestered to the back of the residence and separate from the other public rooms in the home.

 Boxed windows were used to artfully display the clients’ colorful glass collection with the added benefit of providing more natural light.
 A white lattice fence was built as a backdrop for privacy and conceals the urban property line just beyond the windows.